A major advance in drip irrigation

 An irrigation system that is independent of the flow rate is a potential threat to multinational irrigation companies that have billions of dollars invested in pressurised irrigation technology.
 It is not surprising therefore that no irrigation company worldwide has so far shown any interest in measured irrigation.
 If you are interested in measured irrigation you are unlikely to receive any encouragement or support from the irrigation industry.

-Measured irrigation can be completely automatic with the irrigation frequency directly proportional to the net evaporation rate (evaporation minus rainfall).
+Measured irrigation can be completely automatic with the irrigation frequency and water usage directly proportional to the net evaporation rate (evaporation minus rainfall).

 Measured irrigation is usually gravity feed and can be automated without access to mains water or mains power, and so there are no ongoing costs for mains water or electricity.